Nuisance neighbours and social problems affect house values

 Leading analysts at Halifax have publicly stated that living next to nuisance neighbours has the potential to wipe up to £31,000 off the price of the average property in the UK with homeowners powerless to act.

 Sellers in problem areas may have to accept lower house prices

 Of course, the vast majority of buyers will now perform their research into an area before arranging viewings, so legal disputes, illegal activity and notorious nuisance neighbours will be almost impossible to keep from buyers.
-An independent house valuation will also take these types of social problems into consideration – devaluing property values in neighbourhoods with significant issues.
+Independent house valuations will also take these types of social problems into consideration – devaluing property values in neighbourhoods with significant issues.

-Is it possible to mitigate the effects of a disappointing property valuation?
+Is it possible to mitigate the effects of disappointing property valuations?

 If you find that you have bought a house next to the neighbour from hell – drastically reducing its value – your future financial situation could be affected.
 Whether you can live with the anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.

 A property valuation can only be as accurate as of the information available.
 As well as an inaccurate property valuation, the withholding of pertinent information may also persuade financial institutions to approve loans on the property – loans that would have otherwise been turned down.

 In some rare cases, it may be possible to take a vendor to court for compensation, but proving unlawful intent is ambiguous.
 There was a recent case where a buyer paid £180,000 for a house next to a known criminal with an ASBO.
 Claiming the home was only worth half that amount because of its nuisance neighbour, the buyer successfully argued his case in court.
 So, in some rare cases, it may be possible to sell a home at a loss and sue the vendor for the difference – along with any associated costs.